Kautenja/ntsc-py/README.md

 The `setup` function can be used to configure the parameters of the filter.
 The same parameters of the `setup` function can be passed to the constructor on initialization of the filter.
-See the table below for a description of each of the parameters for the setup function
+See the table below for a description of each of the parameters for the setup function.
+The `setup` function may be called multiple times to set individual parameters between frame renders.

 ```python
 ntsc.setup(mode='composite', gamma=1, artifacts=2, sharpness=0.4, ...)